OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 ### Moving BLOB data

+Most of the BLOB data stored on the file system can be copied to the new location prior to the outage window.
+In addition, you can make sure your Octopus Deploy instance can see that shared location by running a test script to create and delete a file.

 - Provision the shared storage folder.
 - If you are going to create a symbolic link to that shared folder, do that now.
 - Use the [script console](/docs/administration/managing-infrastructure/script-console.md) to ensure Octopus can connect to the shared folder and create files.